Inside Kaia Gerber's Jetsetter Beauty Routine

 On Monday I wake up at my own house.
 I have a spoon full of sea moss gel, a new thing that I'm very into.
 I work out with my wonderful trainer Kirsty [Godso].
 Then I go and get a smoothie.

 I go home and wash my face.
-If I'm working from home, I use Allies of Skin Moisturiser, the Peptides & Antioxidants Firming Daily Treatment, it's great.
+If I'm working from home, I use the Allies of Skin Moisturiser — the Peptides & Antioxidants Firming Daily Treatment, it's great.
 I work from home, make dinner, and get ready for bed.

 Here's my nighttime routine: I wash my face with the Allies of Skin cleanser.
 Everything I use is Allies of Skin; I don't use anything else.
 I get the products for free, but they have literally changed my skin.
 I use the CE15 Bakuchiol Oil, mix with the Night Cream, and lather that on my face and go to sleep.